supahgreg/cf-for-k8s/docs/deploy.md

          ```

-         Update `<my_username>` and `<my_password>` with your docker username and password that you created in the above section [Setup docker registry](#setup-a-docker-registry).
+         Update `<my_username>` and `<my_password>` with the Docker username and password that you created in [Setup an OCI-compliant registry](#setup-an-oci-compliant-registry).

-      1. To configure a Google Container Registry, add the following registry config block to the end of `cf-values.yml` file:
+      1. To use Google Container Registry, add the following registry config block to the end of your `cf-values.yml` file:

          ```yml
          app_registry: